aruba/central-python-workflows/rest-api-python-scripts/central_lib/README.md

     central = ArubaCentralBase(central_info, token_store)
 ```

-c.
-Define variables for API call using some of these variables [apiPath, apiMethod, apiParams, apiData, headers and files]. *apiPath* and *apiMethod* are mandatory, other variables are optional based on Aruba Central API endpoint requirement.
+3. Define variables for API call using some of these variables [apiPath, apiMethod, apiParams, apiData, headers and files]. *apiPath* and *apiMethod* are mandatory, other variables are optional based on Aruba Central API endpoint requirement.
 Execute the API Request by calling *command* function using *ArubaCentralBase* instance object created in the previous step.

 Optional *files* variable accepted by *command* function is a file pointer to a file as accepted by Python 'requests' module.
 It is used to upload Aruba Central group template file and variable file via API.
 Refer to the commented code in the 'central_lib_usage.py' script for example API calls.